demonnic/demonnicAutoWalker/README.md

   * Set returnToStart value.
 If true, will return to the room the walk started in when it's stopped/finished.
 * `dwalk debug <true/false>`
   * Used to turn on/off debug.
 Will be kind of spammy if turned on, and mostly useful during development.
+* `dwalk update`
+  * Updates the package to the latest version from github.

 ## Functions